 In the wake of Disney's death in 1966 and the debut of Disney World in 1971, Disney's vision of Epcot was put on hold.
 In the late 1970s, the Disney board deemed that a community would be unworkable, and instead decided to build an Epcot theme park that would have the feel of a World's Fair.
-Epcot has two distinct areas.

-Stay nearby: If Epcot is on your priority list, consider choosing a hotel nearby.
+- Stay nearby: If Epcot is on your priority list, consider choosing a hotel nearby.
 Epcot and Hollywood Studios are both accessible via water taxi to and from the Boardwalk Inn, Beach Club Resort, Yacht Club Resort, and the Swan and Dolphin Resorts.
-At Epcot, the water taxi pulls up to a back entrance of Epcot along the World Showcase near the France pavilion.
+At Epcot, the water taxi pulls up to a back entrance along the World Showcase near the France pavilion.

-Make advance lunch and dinner reservations.
-Epcot's World Showcase offers some of the best restaurants in Disney World, and they tend to fill up for lunch and dinner.
+- Make advance lunch and dinner reservations: Epcot's World Showcase offers some of the best restaurants in Disney World, and they tend to fill up for lunch and dinner.
 Book a table in advance and you won't be boxed out.

-Take a midday break.
-If you arrived early, your troops will probably start lagging sometime around lunch.
+- Take a midday break: If you arrived early, your troops will probably start lagging sometime around lunch.
 Head back to your hotel for a few hours of downtime and even a nap.

-Stay for the fireworks.
-This is where that midday nap will come in handy.
+- Stay for the fireworks: This is where that midday nap will come in handy.
 Epcot's spectacular night-time IllumiNations fireworks display is a must-see.
 Arrive early for a good viewing spot.